mauricekammermann/Abnormal-Returns-in-the-Danish-Stock-Market-With-Momentum-Strategies/README.md

     ├── README.md                    <- The top-level README for developers using this project, including requirements and updating solutions.
     ├── Dockerfile                   <- Dockerfile to recreate the entire project in Docker.
-    ├── SPI_momentum.yaml            <- .yaml file with requirements to create environment in Docker.
+    ├── requirements.txt             <- .txt file with requirements to create environment in Docker.
     ├── data
     │   ├── processed                <- Final data sets that can be used for modeling.
     │   ├── interim                  <- Intermediate data that has been transformed.